MicBrain/Tic_Tac_Toe/README.md

    1. 131,184 finished games are won by (X)
    2. 77,904 finished games are won by (O)
    3. 46,080 finished games are drawn

+If board symmetries are taken into account, two games are considered the same if rotating and/or reflecting the board makes one of the games into a copy of the other game.
+With the use of a computer, Steve Schaeffer found in 2002[7] that the number of games in these conditions is 26,830.